aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Logos
 These are good resources for finding logos in vector format, when no official brand kit / vector logos are available.

+**Remember to always check if logo provided by these resources is latest one company uses!**

 - [jaywcjlove / logo](https://github.com/jaywcjlove/logo/tree/master/img) (good for finding logos of Chinese apps & sites)
 - [lexrus / fontdiao](https://github.com/lexrus/fontdiao/tree/master/svg) (good for finding logos of Chinese apps & sites)
 - [LogoSear.ch](https://logosear.ch/) ⭐